AI Scan of Calories in Bell Pepper

 One of the most fascinating aspects of bell peppers is their color variance.
 Green, yellow, orange, and red bell peppers are actually precisely the exact same plant, simply harvested at entirely different stages of their natural maturation process.
 Green bell peppers are harvested the earliest, while they are still fundamentally unripe.
 Because they are unripe, green peppers possess a distinctly sharper, slightly more bitter, and intensely "vegetal" flavor profile.
 They also contain the lowest amount of naturally occurring sugars, making them slightly lower in total carbohydrates and calories than their fully ripened counterparts.

 If a green pepper is left on the vine to continue maturing, it will systematically transition into yellow, then orange, and ultimately a deep, vibrant red.
 As the pepper ripens, its complex chemical composition shifts dramatically.
-The natural starches aggressively break down into highly palatable simple sugars (fructose and glucose), which is precisely why red bell peppers taste significantly sweeter and are often favored for eating raw in salads or dipping into hummus.
+The natural starches strongly break down into highly palatable simple sugars (fructose and glucose), which is precisely why red bell peppers taste significantly sweeter and are often favored for eating raw in salads or dipping into hummus.
 While a red bell pepper might contain roughly 1 to 2 more grams of carbohydrates per 100g serving compared to a green one, this difference is biologically negligible for the vast majority of dietary approaches, including strict ketogenic protocols.

 Macronutrients: Virtually Zero Fat and Protein

 When you consume a 100-gram serving of raw bell pepper, you are primarily ingesting structured water and a handful of carbohydrates.
 The total carbohydrate count sits at roughly 6 grams.
 However, approximately 2.1 grams of those carbohydrates are purely indigestible dietary fiber.
 This exceptionally high fiber content means the net carbohydrates are incredibly low (roughly 3.9g).
-This structural fiber physically expands in your stomach, drastically promoting gastric distension, which sends powerful mechanical satiety signals directly to your brain, telling you that you are full.
+This structural fiber physically expands in your stomach, significantly promoting gastric distension, which sends powerful mechanical satiety signals directly to your brain, telling you that you are full.

 Bell peppers contain virtually zero dietary fat (about 0.3g per 100g) and only a trace amount of protein (typically 1g).
 Because they lack these satiating, slower-digesting macronutrients, eating a bell pepper entirely by itself might not keep you full for long, despite the initial physical stomach stretch.
 For optimal blood sugar stabilization and prolonged satiety, it is always highly recommended to pair your bell pepper slices with a moderate source of healthy fats or protein, such as a tablespoon of high-quality guacamole, a slice of sharp cheddar cheese, or a serving of Greek yogurt-based ranch dip.